-The subordination period generally will end if we have earned and paid at least \$1.70 on each outstanding common unit and subordinated unit and the corresponding distribution on our general partner's 2.0% interest for each of three consecutive, non-overlapping four-quarter periods ending on or after December 31, 2015.
-If, in respect of any quarter, we have earned and paid at least \$2.55 (150.0% of the annualized minimum quarterly distribution) on each outstanding common unit and subordinated unit and the corresponding distribution on our general partner's 2.0% interest and the related distribution) on each outstanding common unit and subordinated unit and the corresponding distribution on our general partner's 2.0% interest and the related distribution on the incentive distributions rights for the four-quarter period immediately preceding that date, the subordination period will terminate automatically and all of the subordinated units will convert into an equal number of common units.
-Please read the "Provisions of Our Partnership Agreement Relating to Cash Distributions -Subordination Period."
+The subordination period generally will end if we have earned and paid at least \$ on each outstanding common unit and subordinated unit and the corresponding distribution on our general partner's 2.0% interest for each of three consecutive, non-overlapping four-quarter periods ending on or after March 31, 2015.
+If, in respect of any quarter, we have earned and paid at least \$ (150.0% of the annualized minimum quarterly distribution) on each outstanding common unit and subordinated unit and the corresponding distribution on our general partner's 2.0% interest and the related distribution on the incentive distributions rights for the four-quarter period immediately preceding that date, the subordination period will terminate automatically and all of the subordinated units will convert into an equal number of common units.
+Please read the "Provisions of our Partnership Agreement Relating to Cash Distributions-

+Subordination Period."

 If we do not pay the minimum quarterly distribution on our common units, our common unitholders will not be entitled to receive such payments in the future except during the subordination period.
 To the extent we have available cash in any future quarter during the subordination period in excess of the amount necessary to pay the minimum quarterly distribution to holders of our common units, we will use this excess available cash to pay any distribution arrearages related to prior quarters before any cash distribution is made to holders of subordinated units.
 Our subordinated units will not accrue arrearages for unpaid quarterly distributions or quarterly distributions less than the minimum quarterly distribution.
-Please read "Provisions of Our Partnership Agreement Relating to Cash Distributions-Subordination Period."
+Please read "Provisions of our Partnership Agreement Relating to Cash Distributions-Subordination Period."

 The requirement to distribute available cash quarterly, as provided in our partnership agreement, may not be modified or repealed without amending our partnership agreement.
 The actual amount of our cash distributions for any quarter is subject to fluctuations based on the amount of cash we generate from our business and the amount of reserves our general partner establishes in accordance with our partnership agreement as described above.
 We will pay our distributions on or about the 15th of each of February, May, August and November to holders of record on or about the 1st of each such month.
 If the distribution date does not fall on a business day, we will make the distribution on the business day immediately preceding the indicated distribution date.
-We will adjust the quarterly distribution for the period from the closing of our initial public offering on January , 2013 through March 31, 2013 based on the actual length of the period.
+We will adjust the quarterly distribution for the period from the closing of our initial public offering on , 2012 through .